DanielGDonskoi/CS-2ME3-Projects/README.md

 A2: Modules relating to simulating an object moving through space and associated methods

-A3(In progress): Modules simulating the popular game 2048, as well as design specs.
+A3 : Modules simulating the popular game 2048